fplab/ui-for-pl/src/educational-technology.rst

 Overview
 ========

-Educational technology is primarily focused at facilitating learning.
-This includes supporting novice programmers learning the fundamentals of programming, supplying tools that promote knowledge sharing, assisting educators in their teaching objectives, and facilitating learning of new technologies and systems.
+Educational technology is focused on facilitating learning.
+This includes supporting novice programmers learning the fundamentals of programming, supplying tools for developers that promote knowledge sharing, assisting educators in their teaching objectives, and facilitating learning for experienced programmers using new technologies and systems.

-Programming environments that are being used during a learning process focus on different design needs than those that are designed to be useful for experts.
-Educational programming environments typically focus on trying to mitigate what people typically find to be hard about programming while supporting the motivations that different people have for trying to learn these new skills :cite:`guzdial2004programming` :cite:`kelleher2005lowering`.
+Programming languages and environments that are designed for use during a learning process are governed by different design criteria than those that are designed to be useful for experts.
+Educational programming environments typically focus on two problems.
+One is trying to flatten the steep learning curve often faced by novice programmers and help them overcome what is typically perceived as "hard" with programming :cite:`guzdial2004programming`.
+The second is supporting the motivations that different people have for trying to learn these new programming skills :cite:`kelleher2005lowering`.
-A few general strategies that are employed to accomplish these goals are developing special programming languages for learning and developing special environments (without changing the programming language).

 There are a few key design principles that are often used in either of these strategies.
 One is to try to minimize frustration while still being challenging enough to maintain interest, with the related principle of incorporating motivations for learning these skills.
 Another is related to being as concrete as possible versus abstract, as people need to understand concrete concepts before they can begin to apply abstractions.
-Additionally, educational programming environments often are designed to give immediate feedback, often in a visual way that is easy for a learner to understand and see what is happening.
+Additionally, educational programming environments often are designed to give immediate feedback, with one way of accomplishing this being using visual notation that helps the user confirm or refine their beliefs about how the program being written behaves.

 .. container:: bib-item